ProteinsWebTeam/pfam-docs/docs/pfam-entry.rst

 .. _PF02171: https://www.ebi.ac.uk/interpro/entry/pfam/PF02171/

-In each Pfam entry page, different tabs with relevant information are available:
+In each Pfam entry page, different tabs with relevant information are available, as shown in the figure below.

 .. figure:: images/overview.png
   :alt: Example of a Pfam entry with the default tab selected (Overview)